 - Dry bags

-Dry bags are commonly used for kayaking, canoeing and other extreme sports where there is the chance your backpack will be fully submerged.
+Dry bags are commonly used for kayaking, canoeing and other extreme sports where there is the chance your backpack will be fully submerged under water.
 These bags seal tightly at the top and have fully taped seams to keep everything watertight.

 If you allow enough air into them they also act as a great buoyancy aid – another reason they are ideal for canoeing.
 They come in a variety of sizes which make them great for splitting up your kit to help you pack more efficiently.